|Danny Boyle who almost directed Alien 4|

 a) The Alien Experience...

-Danny Boyle was offered Alien Resurrection, it wasn't the money that tempted him so much but his love for the story by Joss Whedon who he compared to Alex Garland a writer that he had worked with who was also a fan of the Alien series.
+Danny Boyle was offered Alien Resurrection, it wasn't the money that tempted him so much but his love for the story by Joss Whedon, the story featured the cloning of Ripley and he found it both psychological and sexual.
+He compared Whedon to Alex Garland, a writer that he had worked with who was also a fan of the Alien series, since both writers were both very imaginative and wonderful cinematic writers in his view.

 - FW:So you're not making Alien 4 as has been rumoured.